What happens when I contact The Harbour?

 Where are you situated and is there parking close by?

 We are based in the centre of Bristol, easily accessible on most main bus routes.
-We are situated opposite the Ice Skating Rink and 02 Bristol Academy at 30 Frogmore Street, BS1 5NA.
+We are situated opposite the 02 Bristol Academy at 30 Frogmore Street, BS1 5NA.
 A large multi-storey car park is situated a short walk away from our premises.
 Alternatively there is a car park to the rear of the Council House.

 I am travelling from outside of Bristol, how do I find you?